-The granting of credit is an institutional prerogative and each institution's policies differ.
-Therefore, Blue Cliff College cannot and does not guarantee the policies of other colleges relative to accepting our credit.
+Credit acceptance policies vary by institution.
+Thus, Blue Cliff College cannot guarantee that other colleges will accept our credits.
 The Director of Education or Campus Director will assist in providing course descriptions and/or other necessary information, which may be useful to graduates wishing to have Blue Cliff College credits evaluated for transfer consideration by other institutions.